ad-freiburg/ad-blog/content/post/project-nilm.md

         </tr>
     </tbody>
 </table>
-<p>The performance of the algorithm at a sample rate 15 minutes compared to 5 minutes is better for the appliances fridge and washer dryer but worse in the appliance dish washer when both experiments are done with similar number of data points.
+<p>The performance in terms of RMSE of the algorithm at a sample rate 15 minutes compared to 5 minutes is better for the appliances fridge and washer dryer but worse in the appliance dish washer when both experiments are done with similar number of data points.
 However, the performance of the algorithm is better in all cases when the sample rate was 5 minutes (9 months training time).
 This shows that the increased performance in the previous experiment is mainly due to increase in training data.
 <br>
 <h3>
 <li>Performance of Seq2Point algorithm and comparison with other algorithms on the Synpro dataset</li>
 </h3>
-<p>Only the performance of predicting the energy consumed by the EV was shown.
+<p>Only the performance of predicting the energy consumed by the EV for charging is shown.
 Since charging is only usually done few times a week, most of the values in the dataset for the appliance is 0.
 <br>
 <table>
     <tbody>